 If you need a question answered or want a copy of the book don’t hesitate to email me at

 First and foremost, I am a cabinetmaker.
 But a cabinetmaker in the old definition of the word, I make furniture.
 And you will find I do this a bit differently than most.
 From start to finish, every cabinet or piece of furniture that leaves my shop has been built entirely by hand.
 I use only hand tools and traditional joinery to make some of the finest solid wood furniture you will ever find.

+I work by myself in a small shop making furniture and cabinets, one at a time.
 I have set very high standards for myself and you would be hard pressed to find better made furniture anywhere.
-Every piece is made to last, and they will outlast you and me both..
+Every piece is made to last, and they will outlast you and me both.

 This site is about much more than just the furniture and cabinets I build.
 Its also about my thoughts and philosophy when it comes to craftsmanship.
 It will show you my work as well as what it takes to make it.

 Just what is handmade?
 For me there is a simple answer, all of my tools are driven by my hands, arms, legs and back.
 All of my tools require my hands and my heart to set up, but more importantly, to use.
 There are no batteries, cords or air lines involved.
 There is power in my shop but it only runs the lights, the radio and on occasion the vacuum for a long overdue clean up.

 And by no means does handmade equate with rough or crude, at least when it comes to my work.
 The pictures here on the site are proof of that.
 And in the details that don’t show up in pictures, even more so.

 Design work pretty much comes straight out of my head.
 While I do make sketches on occasion, most of the time I don’t work with drawings of any kind.
 I guess you could call this hand work of the brain…